gbernstein/gbdes/README.md

 * `MKL_DIR`: Path to the MKL.
 This is optional, and should be given if you want to use Eigen with MKL.
 TMV usage of MKL will have been determined when you built it.
 * `GBUTIL_DIR`, `GBFITS_DIR`, `ASTROMETRY_DIR`, and `PHOTOMETRY_DIR` are the directories where you've cloned these repos.

 Once these are all set you should be able to just run `make cpp` to build the C++ programs.  `make python` will copy over the Python executables into the bin/ directory.  `make` should do both.
+You will also need to `make python` in the `GBUTIL_DIR` to install packages that the `gbdes` python routines use.

 ## Use
 When the codes are built, the executables of the C++, as well as copies of Python executables, are in the `bin/` directory.
 Put this in your path or move them where you please - there is no `make install` yet.
 The `LD_LIBRARY_PATH` environment variable will need to be set to reach your FFTW, yaml-cpp, TMV, Eigen, and MKL libraries.
+The `CAL_PATH` environment variable must be set to include the path(s) to any lookup tables of astrometric or photometric corrections.

 See the [Starflat cookbook](https://github.com/gbernstein/gbdes/wiki/Starflat-cookbook) in the wiki for details about using the code to derive astrometric and photometric solutions.
 In brief, a typical workflow for deriving photometric and astrometric homogenization models for a load of exposures would use these programs: